Native Bird Care & Rescue in Central Oregon

 Food Choice:

-• Avoid the fillers generally (milo, wheat, corn) as they are tossed out generally and collect under feeders.
-(They also attract starlings and mice).
+• Avoid fillers - milo, wheat, corn - as they are not eaten by most native birds and are instead tossed out and collect under feeders.
+They also attract starlings, house sparrows, and mice.

 Picture

-• Bleach once a week or more if you have sick birds.
+• Bleach at least 2x week or more if you have sick birds.

 • Never use a wipe!